 Before you begin to explore the maps, please take a moment to look at the image and the types of impacts described below it.

 1. A large area of agricultural land.
-Without any steams visible, this area is probably in drainage tile.
+Without any streams visible, this area is probably in drainage tile.

 2. Straightened first (green) and second-order streams (blue), also lacking much streamside vegetation.
 These watercourses offer low ecological value compared to meandering streams, while the absence of riparian plants may result in thermal loading.